Technical PoC Engineering for Frontier Systems: When a Prototype Should Earn the Next Step

 5. Turn that into a next-step memo with scope, risks, and costs.

 If the exercise is done carefully, the result is already useful.
 It will not solve every edge case, but it will teach the beginner what the real boundary looks like and why strong engineering habits matter here.
+It will also teach a quieter lesson that many careers would benefit from earlier: most strong engineering is not glamorous, but it is deeply clarifying.

 How SToFU Can Help